nrs-org/novelslop/content/vol_01/chap_05.typ

   the first-years and the second-years, it made sense to let the newcomers walk less, as a welcoming tribute to their efforts on the entrance exam.
-The second-years, who had to walk the most, still found it quite convenient, as the clubrooms, where they hanged out a lot, were right there on the next floor.
+The second-years, who had to walk the most, still found it quite convenient, as the clubrooms, where about half of them hanged out a lot at, were right there on the next floor.

   After finding out where she would spend most of the school year at, Mona entered her classroom for the first time.